-PSQCA has the mandate to inspect and test products and services, including food items, for their quality, specification and characteristics during use, and for import and export purposes.
+PSQCA has the mandate to inspect and test products and services, including food items, for their quality, specification, and characteristics during use, and for import and export purposes.
 PNAC remains the national accreditation body for testing laboratories and other conformity assessment facilities.
 It applies international standards and has accredited 24 testing and calibration laboratories.

-In a recent development, The Council of Common Interest (CCI) has decided that the provincial food authorities will enforce food quality grades set by PSQCA.
+The Council of Common Interest (CCI) has been mandated the provincial food authorities to enforce food quality grades set by PSQCA.
 Food industry had been demanding the federal and the provincial governments to eliminate multiple standards set by different food authorities in the country.
 Earlier, the provinces were not ready to accept the role of PSQCA in the registering, monitoring, and implementing consumer items.